Arsenal confirm signing of ex-Chelsea winger Willian | Goal.com

 "He has the experience of everything in the football world but to still have the ambition to come here and contribute to bring the club where it belongs.
 I have been really impressed with all the talks I have had with him and how much he wanted to come.”

+Arsenal's technical director Edu added: “I know him very well, since a long time ago because we've been working together for the Brazilian national team and of course I was following him because he played for another club.

+"He has a lot of fantastic attributes as a person, as a football player of course, his character.
+I'm 100 per cent sure that everybody in the dressing room, the fans, myself and Mikel will enjoy having Willian in our side.“

-Willian spent seven years at Chelsea after joining from Anzhi Makhachkala in 2013 and went on to make 339 appearances for the Premier League side.
+Willian spent seven years at Chelsea after joining from Anzhi Makhachkala in 2013 and went on to make 339 appearances for the Premier League side, scoring 63 goals and registering 56 assists.
+He featured 47 times in all competitions for Frank Lampard's side in 2019-20, netting 11 times.

-He lifted two Premier League titles and won the Europa League, FA Cup and League Cup.
+He lifted two Premier League titles and won the Europa League, FA Cup and League Cup during his time with the Blues.

+The former Shakhtar star penned an open letter to the Chelsea fans thanking them for their support throughout his time with the team.